 Fig.~\ref{fig:real_usp_yt_illustrate} demonstrates an example USP that the GPFC method recovered with a high probability score.

-In Fig.~\ref{fig:dist_real_usp_scores}, the upper plot shows the distribution of the GPFC model scores for the 43 confirmed USPs, and the lower plot shows the score distribution for all of the no-transit light curves.
+In Fig.~\ref{fig:dist_real_usp_scores}, the upper plot shows the distribution of the GPFC model scores for the 43 confirmed USPs, and the lower plot shows the score distribution for all of the \rt{non-transit} light curves.
 The score for each light curve is determined by identifying the optimal peak among the 100,000 scores that exceed a height of $3\sigma$ and have a width of more than 3 data points.
-We see that most of the no-transit light curves received scores below 0.9.
+We see that most of the \rt{non-transit} light curves received scores below 0.9.